This brief overview addresses common questions about the bald eagle’s talon form, length, adaptations, and strength.

 The California Condor is the largest flying bird in North America, but it is a carrion feeder.
 Hence its talons do not have the same function as birds of prey that hunt live animals.

-The 8 talons of the bald eagle are of different sizes and vary in shapes.
+The 8 talons of the bald eagle are of different sizes and vary in shape.
 A team of ornithologists (1) took measurements of talons on many bald eagles.
 They determined that the hallux (digit I) is the largest and strongest talon, followed closely by digit II talon (inner toe).
-The talons of digit III and IV are considerably smaller.
+The talons of digits III and IV are considerably smaller.

 The talons I and II size are consistent with the bald eagle’s hunting strategy and handling of its prey.
 The function of talon I is gripping a prey against the front talons.
 Simultaneously, the eagle uses talons II on opposite feet to grip and transport its prey.

 Talon I and II of each foot function as the main tools, while talons III and IV’s, middle and outer talons, have only a supporting role.
 Some ornithologists call the outer talons accessory talons.

 The following table shows the length, chord, and depth of a bald eagle’s talons.